ksell8/algorithms/src/doc/docs/guide/test-driven-development-start.md

     Clicking on the step-over button (denoted by the pink box) steps to the next step of the function being debugged, step-into (which is next to it) will step-into the function being called which may use implementations outside of the function being debugged.
     ![welcome-to-the-call-stack](../img/call-stack.png)
-    As you click through the function you will see
+    As you click through the function you will see the call stack.
+The bottom of the call stack will be the test function, each frame added to the call stack is called from the test function or nested functions within those calls.
+Functions are removed from the call stack when they return, or in other words are exited.
+Clicking on a frame will show the values of the local variables/parameters for that frame.

 Once you've identified the issue try to fix it in org.kurt.teaches.Fibonacci, rerun the tests until you pass!
 Ensure all tests pass!
-You can fix the failing test and fail different tests in turn.
+You can fix the failing test and fail different tests instead.
 Be careful!